whowell1/whowell1github.io/content/en/blog/interviews.md

 **What is the DFIR process?**

-- DFIR process is preparation, identification, containment, eradication, and lessons learned.
+- DFIR process is a structured method used in cybersecurity  to investigate and respond to cybersecurity incidents.
+The main steps are preparation, identification, containment, eradication, and lessons learned.

 Better interview questions will ask the interviewee about the situation and gauge how they would respond.
 Here are examples of better interview questions.